CoderCoded/crcd-react/README.md

 npm run dev
 ```

-Builds static views in dev mode and starts the express server and a webpack
+Builds static views in dev mode and then starts a development server and a
-server which handles the hot reload.
+webpack server which handles the hot reload.
+Defaults to port `3000` (with
+webpack in `3001`).

 #### Building and Running Production Server